 Kensu’s defense has nine unimpeached witnesses placing him at least 450 miles from the murder scene.
 (Note: Herbert Welser, former 31-year Port Huron Police Detective and now professional investigator, recently located police reports demonstrating that another critical alibi witness, Beth Stier, was interviewed by the police but that information was never revealed to the defense.
 She was with Kensu on a date in Escanaba just a few hours before the murder in Port Huron).

 The prosecution offers two witnesses who identify another man as the suspect in in-person line ups, and a third who was hypnotized and can’t tell the difference between a sports car and a station wagon, yet is expected to reliably identify Kensu obscured within a moving automobile.

 Dubious prosecution witnesses Krueger and Gobeyn are important because they are the only two people to indicate that Kensu was even in Port Huron at the time of the crime.
 No one else did.

 Which set of witnesses is truly believable?

-Finally, because the prosecution’s witness testimony was so weak, Prosecutor Cleland realized that he had to divert the jury’s attention from Freeman’s solid alibi.
+Finally, because the prosecution’s witness testimony was so weak, Prosecutor Cleland realized that he had to divert the jury’s attention from Kensu’s solid alibi.
 So, what did he do?
-He speculated before the jury, with absolutely no evidence, that an indigent Freeman, (who must have had help from others) conspired to undertake a costly airplane flight to Escanaba and back to kill Macklem – a conspiracy involving a pilot and ground transportation providers and dependent upon Freeman having intimate (and really unknowable) understanding of the victim’s schedule and habits.
+He speculated before the jury, with absolutely no evidence, that an indigent Kensu, (who must have had help from others) conspired to undertake a costly airplane flight to Escanaba and back to kill Macklem – a conspiracy involving a pilot and ground transportation providers and dependent upon Kensu having intimate (and really unknowable) understanding of the victim’s schedule and habits.
 But that’s another story.